 3. Charging Results

-On this page, the user will find related to the charging and energy consumption.
+On this page, the user will find two types of graphs related to the charging and energy consumption.

 The first graph represents the failed and success recovery time proportionally for Saturday vehicles, based on trip counts.
 The required recovery time for opportunity charging is 5 minutes, thus, any trip with less than 5 minutes recovery time fails.
 For future development, Weekday and Sunday vehicles should be visualized as well.

-For this graph, the X-axis shows the route numbers, while the Y-axis shows the count of trips on route.
-It aims to show among all the routes, which ones are suitable for opportunity charging verses the ones that are not.
-The red colors refer to the trips that meet the 5 minute requirement, and the blue colors refer to the trips.
+For this graph, the X-axis shows the bus route numbers, while the Y-axis shows the count of trips on the route.
+It aims to show among all the routes, which ones are more suitable for opportunity charging verses the ones that are not.
+The color variations represent the different recovery time needed for the trips.
+The red colors refer to the trips that fail to meet the 5 minute requirement, and the blue colors refer to the trips that meet the 5 minute requirement successfully.

-We the “BT_RecoveryTime_Saturday” data and sorted out the trip counts based on recovery time and generated the data set “Recovery time Saturday.csv” that is used to create this graph.
+We utilized the “BT_RecoveryTime_Saturday” data and sorted out the trip counts based on recovery time and generated the data set “Recovery time Saturday.csv” that is used to create this graphical representation.